LFuen/travelers-API/README.md

 # Travelers API

+## THIS APP IS UNDER MAINTENANCE, THERE IS NO DATABASE HOOKUP UNTIL FURTHER NOTICE

 ## Routes

 <p>/guides - This route allows you to GET and POST guides which consist of a guide type, city, recommendation, and comment section.</p>